Fastest Electric Bikes You Can Buy in 2026: Speed, Classes, and Fit

 Does 750W mean an e-bike is faster?

 Not automatically.
-A 750W motor can improve acceleration, hill support, and load handling, but the bike may still be limited to 20 mph depending on controller settings and legal class.
+A 750W motor can improve acceleration, hill support, and load handling, but controller settings, ride mode, gearing, and legal class determine assisted-speed behavior.

 Are high-speed e-bikes legal on public roads?